Once for All

 The God of peace will soon crush Satan under your feet.
 May the grace of our Lord Jesus be with you.
 Romans 16:20 (NLT)

-Satan has been defeated and rendered ineffective to exercise dominion over the church.
-Nevertheless, God left him in place in this fallen world so that the church could learn to exercise Christ’s authority as representatives of the kingdom of God.
+Satan has been defeated and cannot exercise dominion over the church.
+Nevertheless, God left him in place in this fallen world so that the church can learn to exercise Christ’s authority as representatives of the kingdom of God.
 We are being prepared to rule and reign with Christ for eternity.

 The same is true when it comes to healing.
 I do not recall our Lord ever begging his Father to heal someone.
 Instead he usually commanded people to be healed or simply announced that God had healed them, using the authority he had from God.
 I will leave you the joy of searching out the scriptures to see if this is so.
 Christ is our example.
 His ministry is our pattern.